Namaeus/Codesign_ReadMe/cd_drawtextui.md

 	    end
 	end)

+> **Example 3 : This is a more advanced method of the `example 2` above.
+This is more customisable and can handle all of the keypresses in said resource in a single thread.**

 	Config = {}
 	Config.Example = {
 		[1] = {coords = vector3(1.1, 1.1, 1.1), distance = 5, key = 38, eventname = 'example:testevent', text = '<b>Title</b></p>[E] Press E to be bald'},